-267. The 996 culture disproportionately favored younger employees, who were less likely to have childcare and other family obligations outside of work.
-For example, Ms. Puris' Beijing-based reports were initially required to be in the office every other Sunday based on ByteDance policy.
+Puris' Beijing-based reports were initially required to be in the office every other Sunday based on ByteDance policy.
 In response, several team members in Beijing rented apartments near the office and began only seeing their families every other weekend.

-268. Ms. Puris' health began to suffer under the stress and pressure placed on her after she became part of Mr. Lidong's "kill list."
-By 2021, her health had deteriorated to the great concern of her medical team.
-She met with her doctor 26 times over seven months, which led to numerous surgical procedures and other treatment.

-269. As early as March 2021, Ms. Puris shared how physically unwell she had become because of the extreme work conditions, pressure and stress with Mr. Chandlee, Ms. Chen and Human Resources, including that her doctor was concerned that she would die if she did not make significant changes.
+- 281. The 996 culture was more often hostile to female employees, including Ms. Puris, who were expected to eschew outside obligations, lest they be punished for failing to meet unrealistic work expectations. - 282.
+Ms. Puris' health began to suffer under the stress and pressure placed on her after she became part of Mr. Lidong's "kill list," which was due at least in part because of her gender.
+By 2021, the hostility in the work environment led to the deterioration of her health to the great concern of her medical team.
+She met with her doctor 26 times over seven months, which led to numerous surgical procedures and other treatment. - 283.
+As early as March 2021, Ms. Puris shared how physically unwell she had become because of the extreme work conditions, pressure and stress with Mr. Chandlee, Ms. Chen and Human Resources, including that her doctor was concerned that she would die if she did not make significant changes.
 Ms. Puris also stated directly that she did not feel like she could take time off.
-Indeed, on one occasion after Ms. Puris took a few days off for doctor's visits, she met with Ms. Chen, who delivered a crushing deadline for an unexpected assignment, and justified the timing because Ms. Puris was "on vacation."
+Indeed, on one occasion after Ms. Puris took a few days off for doctor's visits, she met with Ms. Chen, who delivered a crushing deadline for an unexpected assignment, and justified the timing because Ms. Puris was "on vacation." - 284.
+While Ms. Barney assured Ms. Puris that she could take time off, no effort was made to determine whether Ms. Puris needed any sort of accommodation and Ms. Barney's reaction overall was remarkably blithe; e.g., merely responding "that's not good" upon learning of some of Ms. Puris' health conditions.
+When Ms. Puris was finally connected to the head of

-270. While Ms. Barney assured Ms. Puris that she could take time off, no effort was made to determine whether Ms. Puris needed any sort of accommodation and Ms. Barney's reaction overall was remarkably blithe; e.g., merely responding "that's not good" upon learning of some of Ms. Puris' health conditions.
-When Ms. Puris was finally connected to the head of HR Operations, it was clear that she was unfamiliar with the law and did not even know if the Company had relevant written policies.
+HR Operations, it was clear that she was unfamiliar with the law and did not even know if the Company had relevant written policies.